Writing Feedback on Papers

 Sometimes these comments might include handwritten references to page numbers in textbooks or handbooks, which again requires the motivated student to hunt down those textbooks.
 Electronic feedback enables the instructors to insert direct links to the Excelsior OWL’s instructional material; today’s students live online, so you are not just saving your students time and encouraging less-motivated students, you are also interacting with them in their world.

 For example, rather than just crossing out an unnecessary comma on a student’s draft, you can insert a direct link to an explanation about what makes that comma unnecessary and examples of “unnecessary commas”; this material is available in “Unnecessary Commas” under “20 Most Common Errors” in the Grammar Essentials area of the OWL.
 Navigating to this link is effortless for students.
-Students who are struggling with a number of grammatical errors might be invited to do the “Try it Out” interactive grammar quiz in that same area.
+Students who are struggling with a number of grammatical errors might be invited to do the “Try it Out” interactive grammar activity in that same area.
 As we know, students love games and they provide an excellent teaching tool students can try out on their own.

 Most importantly, however, using the Excelsior OWL for feedback enriches your students’ experience by providing them multimodal options for students of varying learning styles to understand the material.
 If a student is struggling with a paraphrase assignment, in your feedback on that student’s draft, you can insert a link to the “Paraphrasing Activity” and invite your student to interact with it before applying what he or she has learned to revisions.
 Or, perhaps you are reading a draft wherein a student is struggling with developing a thesis.
 You could insert a direct link to “See It in Practice” from the “Thesis or Focus” section of Research.